 But you may be surprised to know that receiving the silent treatment is very damaging and it can have a long lasting and devastating impact on you.

 Hi I’m Mel.
-I’m an online counsellor in the UK and I specialise in helping people heal and recover from a toxic relationship with a narcissistic or toxic parent.
+I’m an online therapist in the UK and I specialise in helping people heal and recover from a toxic relationship with a narcissistic or toxic parent.

 What Is The Silent Treatment